The Colours That Suit You Are Set For Life — & Here’s How I Found Mine

 Advertisement

 As someone who often feels overwhelmed, this desire for structure and easy-to-follow frameworks made total sense (colour analysis ASMR has been known to soothe me to sleep).
-Eager to know more, I reached out to personal stylist Sian Clarke to try out a dedicated colour analysis session (note: she charges £195 per hour and a half session).
+Eager to know more, I reached out to personal stylist Sian Clarke to try out a dedicated colour analysis session.
 This session, Sian explained, aims to be a one-time experience due to the fact that skin undertones never change.
 In a nutshell: your colours are set for life.

 The session began by selecting a chosen colour and holding a variety of shade swatches up to my face.
 This would determine whether the hue harmonised with my skin’s undertone by making me look more awake or created dullness in my complexion.
 With no makeup on, it was clear to see that my pale skin’s undertones are peachy with some natural redness, which Sian explained meant that warm colours would work best.